 Leaders

-RNs take on leadership roles at all levels: on nursing units, within professional associations, unions, health care facilities, in our communities and our governments.
+RNs and NPs take on leadership roles at all levels: on nursing units, within professional associations, unions, health care facilities, in our communities and our governments.
 They make key decisions that help shape patient care and healthy public policy.

 Researchers